 Impact on Retail: Raising the minimum legal sales age to 21 would hurt business for tobacco retailers

 Smokers in the 18-20-year-old age range make up 3.06% of the total adult smoking population, and they account for 2.12% of total cigarette consumption in the US.
-If the national MLSA was raised to 21, tobacco retailers would only immediately lose up to 2% of total cigarette sales.
+If the national MLSA was raised to 21, tobacco retailers would only lose up to 2% of total cigarette sales.
 Tobacco retailers could then adjust to the changing market conditions and the longer-term effects on smoking prevalence just as alcohol retailers did when the drinking age was raised to 21.
+Not all 18-20 year olds will quit immediately, meaning the effect will be gradual, and the money that individuals previously spent on tobacco will likely be spent on other products.
 In the four years following Needham, Massachusetts’s law changing to legal age to 21, high school smoking rates dropped 47% in 4 years following the change, but no tobacco retailers have gone out of business as a result.

 Community and state bans may have limited impact because individuals can still cross the state line or go to another town to purchase tobacco.